 The BXD RI strains are used to study the genetics of behavioral phenotypes including alcohol and drug addiction, stress, and locomotor activity.
 The BXD set of RI strains also is used in the genetic analysis of numerous complex or potentially complex physiologic phenotypes including differences in organ weight and bone mineral density.
 The strain distribution pattern (SDP) for BXD RI strains is available through the Mouse Genome Informatics Recombinant Inbred Strain Distribution Patterns.

 In 2004, a spontaneous mutation, rd16, was discovered in the BXD24/TyJ recombinant inbred line.
 Mice exhibit complete degeneration of retinal photoreceptors (Seecharan et al. 2003) resulting in blindness.
+The strain distribution pattern (SDP) for the BXD RI strains is available through the Mouse Genome Informatics Contributed Data Sets and Gene Network.
+Additional tools and information are presented through the Mouse Phenome Database Specialized Strain Panel Query Form, and Gene Network.

 The Jackson Laboratory live colony was a challenging breeder / very poor breeder.
 It exhibited a high incidence of non-productive matings and when productive, the litters were small [May 2021].
 See our General Husbandry Tips.